InsaneIshita/Mobile-Insights-360-Dashboard/README.md

 5. **iOS Battery Usage**: On average, iOS devices drain more battery (~1950 mAh) with **4.7 hours/day** of app usage.

 ## How to Use:
-1. Download the dataset from Kaggle.
-2. Open the Excel dashboard provided in this repository.
+1. Open the Excel dashboard provided in this repository.
-3. Explore the insights and visualizations to understand mobile usage patterns.
+2. Explore the insights and visualizations to understand mobile usage patterns.

 ## Contact:
 Feel free to reach out if you have any questions or feedback!
-Connect with me on [LinkedIn](www.linkedin.com/in/ishitasingh3299).
+Connect with me on [LinkedIn] (www.linkedin.com/in/ishitasingh3299).